 This Strange Phenomenon In Maine Is Too Weird For Words

 While many outsiders think people from Maine are strange, we’d like to tell you once and for all that we’re not as strange as it might seem.
-We know this because a few weeks ago, we decided that we’d like to write an article for you that highlighted a strange “thing” in our state, either natural or man-made.
+We know this because a while back, we decided that we’d like to write an article for you that highlighted a strange “thing” in our state, either natural or man-made.
 It was surprisingly hard to find something we felt that you, the readers, would find compelling!

 Thank you to Maine Trail Finder for the following directions to Reversing Falls Park: